A unified weighting framework for evaluating nearest neighbour classification: Introduction

 \section{Introduction}

+Nearest neighbours (NN) \cite{fix51discriminatory} is one of the oldest and most widely used classification algorithms.
+It identifies the nearest neighbours (the most similar records) of a given test record in the training set, and predicts class scores based on the prevalence of each decision class among these neighbours.
+Despite the development of other successful classifiers, it remains an attractive option in many settings due to its simplicity \cite{cunningham21knearest} and good performance for many problems, especially when decision boundaries are irregular \cite{james23statistical}.
+Even when other algorithms achieve higher classification performance, NN may be preferable due to its interpretability: every prediction can be explained to a practitioner by comparing a test record with a handful of its nearest neighbours.
+NN and its variants are applied in such diverse domains as healthcare \cite{arian20protein,kour22visionbased,shahrestani23developing}, agriculture \cite{cosenza21comparison,gomezgil24vibrationbased}, geology \cite{martinmartin23using,suleymanov23spatial}, industry \cite{aslinezhad20turbine,konieczny21use,shijer24evaluating} and natural language processing \cite{khandelwal21nearest,kaminska23fuzzyanalysis,kaminska23fuzzyirony}, and have also been adapted to big data settings \cite{maillo20fast,lenz20scalable,shokrzade21novel}.

-Nearest neighbour (NN) classification \cite{fix51discriminatory} is one of the oldest and most widely used classification algorithms in the literature.
-NN is a relatively simple algorithm, but it still requires setting a few hyperparameters.
+While NN is a relatively simple algorithm, it still requires setting a few hyperparameters.
 Even in its most basic form, we need to choose a distance measure and a method to rescale the attributes of the dataset.
 In addition, it is generally advisable to choose the number of neighbours $k \geq 1$ on which predictions are based.
-Moreover, there have been many proposals in the literature to weigh the contribution of the $k$ nearest neighbours of a test record differently.
+Choosing a larger value for $k$ increases the bias of the model and its tolerance for noisy training records, at the cost of reduced flexibility.
+Finally, there have been many proposals in the literature to weigh the contribution of the $k$ nearest neighbours of a test record differently.

 In principle, it is possible to resolve these choices for any given problem by picking the combination of hyperparameter values that performs best on cross-validated training data.
 However, in practice, it is often more convenient to focus these efforts on the value $k$, and set the other hyperparameters to values that are known to be good enough.
 To aid this approach, it would be useful to have an idea which choices generally perform better than others.